clervens/heroku-buildpack-ffmpeg/README.md

     $ git push heroku master
     ...

 You can verify installing ffmpeg by following command.
-(Must be 2.5.1 Dec 18 2014)
+(Must be 2.5.3)

     $ heroku run ffmpeg --version